![]() |

 En route to the above match, fans singing on the train.

-The promotion party at the County Ground, Swindon, 5th May 2007 - happy days!
+The promotion and title-winning party at the County Ground, Swindon, 5th May 2007 - happy days!

 Footage from the Swindon game, featuring Dean Keates's final goal of the season.